DataDog/documentation/content/integrations/papertrail.md

 # Installation

-_To capture metrics from Papertrail logs:_
+To capture metrics and events from Papertrail:

 1. In Papertrail's [event viewer](https://papertrailapp.com/tour/viewer), save a search for the log event(s) which should be graphed.
-  2. Activate a Papertrail alert for the search.
-Provide your Datadog credentials.
+1. Activate a Papertrail alert for the search.
+1. Provide your Datadog api key.
+1. Set a Metric name.
+1.  *(optional)* Specify a set of tags to apply to the metric.

 Papertrail will update Datadog every minute.

+# Configuration

+No configuration steps are required for this integration.